 Head out to the Golden Mile

-The Golden Mile beachfront is a famous destination for joggers, surfers, sunbathers, bikers, water-sports enthusiasts and for those in the mood for a relaxed stroll.
-The popular ‘mile’ is actually a four mile stretch that extends from Blue Lagoon South to Addington Beach and Durban Harbor.
+The Golden Mile beachfront is a famous destination for joggers, surfers, sunbathers, bikers, water sports enthusiasts and for those in the mood for a relaxed stroll.
+The popular ‘mile’ is actually a 4-mile (6.5km) stretch that extends from Blue Lagoon South to Addington Beach and Durban Harbor.
 The name stems from the golden sand beaches along the coastal edge of the city.
-There is a wide pavement that makes it easy to walk, jog, or bike the route.
-Or you could join the many surfers, kite boarders, sand castle architects and soak up the warm sun.
+There is a wide pavement that makes it easy to walk, jog or bike the route.
+Or you could join the many surfers, kite boarders and sandcastle architects and soak up the warm sun.